 There are various ways to measure your research impact.
 Traditionally, impact has been measured using the number of times your publications have been cited.
 While citation metrics are commonly used, there are limitations.
 For example, citation behaviour is discipline dependent, h-index does not account for author placement in the author list, which is of significance to some disciplines, and metrics vary from one data tool to another.
 Citation metrics need to be used cautiously and within discipline context.
+For an in-depth exploration of author metrics, try the Introduction to Research Impact tutorial.

 There are subscription-based and free services to calculate your h-index.
 Each tool covers different journals, and the metrics may vary between databases.